Abdheshkumar691/Ansible_project/README.md

-# Create a Hadoop Cluster Using Ansible Playbook
+# Configure/Setup a Hadoop Cluster Using Ansible Playbook.